 The first pixel of each strand of 100 (two 50s connected) should begin at the bottom of every odd row and continue upwards towards the top.
 The string should then fold and continue downward down the adjacent even numbered strand and end at the base of the tree.
 When viewing the tree as the audience, the first strand should be on the left of the tree and the 32nd strand should be on the right.
 This kit can be used to create a 180 or 360 degree Mega Tree.

 To use this 32x50 CPC MegaTree with our RGBPlus Sequences (Available October 2022), the Pixie8 controller in this package must be connected to the AuxC network on your computer or Net 4 of your N4-G4 Showtime Director.
-You must be using 5.6.8 or higher in order to use RGBPlus Sequences with a computer.
+The Pro license level is required to play RGBPlus sequences.
+The software version required is listed on each RGBPlus sequence purchase page.

 Learn more about using these props with our RGBPlus Sequences and altering networks/Unit IDs by clicking here.